The importance of firearms safety

 they safely store their firearms, out of reach of children.

-Other safety devices.
+Use other safety devices.
 Safety devices, such as gun locks, lock boxes, and gun safes, should be used for every

 firearm in the house.
 Safety devices on firearms could prevent most accidental fatal

-shootings of children ages 5 and under.
+shootings of children ages 5 and younger.